 The beach alternates between areas of clear, saturated rippled sand like that in the picture above, and patches of marsh, pools, rocks, and boulders which force me to pick a winding route through the various obstacles.

 The main A5087 coast road has been a constant companion down this stretch of beach, out of sight but not earshot to my right.
 Mostly it doesn’t have a pavement, but for a short stretch here it does, and I climb up onto it for a change of scenery.
-There are several cars parked up ahead, and a group of guys milling round.
+There are several cars parked up ahead, and a group of guys milling around.
 As I get nearer I see they are all Asian men, and have home made kites with the longest reels of string I’ve ever seen.
 Looking up I see a tiny dot, a kite, which must be several hundred metres above me.
 It’s dancing in the sky too quickly and too far away to photograph.
 Some of the guys have winches with electric drills fitted – this is a serious hobby clearly!
+I really like the kites.
 Many of the cars are taxis and have registration badges from as far away as Dundee and Scunthorpe, so this must be quite a serious meet-up.
 I wonder if this is a cultural tradition, or maybe a family gathering.
 Shame no women are joining in – or perhaps they have better things to do!

 The pavement soon ends and I’m forced down onto the beach again.
 This is particularly difficult terrain to walk across…

 It’s a good place to find shells littered all over – they must have been swept up here in the last storm, and there are some quite nice ones.
 Unfortunately it’s also littered with dog poo, despite regular signs warning of fines.
 This seriously pisses me off.
 Where I live in Ancoats in central Manchester, the populace is predominantly young professional, and their latest fashion is for the smallest possible dogs.
 Loads of people carry them round, or drag them round on expensive leads, their tiny legs a whirr of movement, but the fashion doesn’t go so far as to clean up after them.
-And despite the tiny size of the dogs, their poo seems to be standard dog size (I can’t imagine the pain they must go through getting it out 😵).
+And despite the tiny size of the dogs, their poo seems to be standard dog size (I can’t imagine the pain they must go through getting it out).

 Eventually I reach a nice marble memorial bench and decide to sit down for a break.
 I’ve done just over 8 miles, and so I’m over half way.
 I’m feeling mostly OK and I’m not too worried about walking the same distance again, but hopefully the terrain will be a bit easier.

 The sea wall soon ends and I drop down onto the beach again, which is now getting quite overgrown with grasses and other plants.
-I encounter a strange tower sticking out of the beach, square, very narrow, and quite tall.
+I encounter a peculiar tower sticking out of the beach, square, very narrow, and quite tall.
 It’s a strange sight, there on its own.

 I didn’t realise at the time, but it turns out this is a lighthouse.
 I’m collecting lighthouses on this walk, and this is now my fourth (I think), but the least lighthouse-looking of the lot.
 Ulverston is overlooked by a monument that looks exactly like a lighthouse, but isn’t.
 And now this which doesn’t look like a lighthouse, but is.
 It’s strange round here.
 This is Rampside Lighthouse, also known as The Needle.
 It’s a navigation beacon and although it doesn’t look that old, it was built way back in 1875, and is the only surviving example of 13 such beacons built around Barrow during the late 19th century to aid the passage of ships into the town’s port.
 It’s 66 ft tall and constructed from red and yellow bricks.
 In 1991 it was designated a Grade II listed building.

 The path beyond The Needle gets gradually more and more overgrown, until I’m wading through waist high grasses.
-It doesn’t last long as the path then climbs up onto the pavement, onto Roa Island Road.
+It doesn’t last long as the path then climbs up onto the pavement, and onto Roa Island Road.

 Although it’s 6th July, in the fierce wind blowing from the west I get quite cold, and have to put a coat on.
 My sun hat is completely useless in the wind and so I get rid of that.